ehsanmok/create-your-own-lang-with-rust/book/src/02_firstlang/recursion.md

 - Divide-and-conquer algorithms (merge sort, quicksort)
 - Parsing nested structures (JSON, HTML, our AST!)

 For simple loops, iteration is usually clearer.
-But for inherently recursive problems, recursion can be elegant and expressive.
+But for inherently recursive problems, recursion is often more natural.

 ## The Ultimate Test: Fibonacci

 Now we're ready for [Fibonacci](./fibonacci.md) - the culmination of everything we've built!
-It's more complex than factorial (two recursive calls!), but our interpreter handles it beautifully.
+It's more complex than factorial (two recursive calls!), but our interpreter handles it just fine.